 ROLE OF WATER

-If I told you that you could speed up your brain and your metabolism in one simple step would you do it?
-The cheapest and one of the most important health changes you make is being conscious about how much water you are consuming.
+If I told you that you could speed up your brain, and your metabolism in one simple step would you do it?
+The cheapest, and one of the most important, health changes you make is being conscious about how much water you are consuming.

 It seems simple, but how often does someone actually ask you, how much water do you drink regularly?
 The most likely the culprits are trainers, naturopathic doctors and perhaps the someone who is braced by your side in a moment of dizziness.

-I consider our body the vehicle that we get to drive in while on earth.
+Let’s think about our body the vehicle that we get to drive in while on earth.
 The body vehicle requires several types of fuel and the most precious one is water.